Auslander regular algebras and Coxeter matrices: Introduction

-\end{theorem} In the following, we assume that a finite dimensional algebra is a quiver algebra.
-Note that this is no loss of generality when the field $K$ is algebraically closed, as in this case all finite dimensional $K$-algebras are Morita equivalent to a quiver algebra and all our notions are invariant under Morita equivalence.
-The \emph{Cartan matrix} $\omega_A=(e_{i,j})$ of a finite dimensional algebra with $n$ simple modules is defined as the $n \times n$-matrix with entries $e_{i,j}=\dim_K e_j A e_i$.
-The \emph{Coxeter matrix} $C_A$ of a finite dimensional algebra of finite global dimension is defined as $C_A=- \omega_A^T \omega_A^{-1}$.
+\end{theorem} In the following, we assume that a finite-dimensional algebra is a quiver algebra.
+We denote the primitive idempotents corresponding to the vertices of the quiver by $e_i$.
+Note that this is no loss of generality when the field $K$ is algebraically closed, as in this case all finite-dimensional $K$-algebras are Morita equivalent to a quiver algebra and all our notions are invariant under Morita equivalence.
+The \emph{Cartan matrix} $\omega_A=(e_{i,j})$ of a finite-dimensional algebra with $n$ simple modules is defined as the $n \times n$-matrix with entries $e_{i,j}=\dim_K e_j A e_i$.
+The \emph{Coxeter matrix} $C_A$ of a finite-dimensional algebra of finite global dimension is defined as $C_A=- \omega_A^T \omega_A^{-1}$.
 Here we use that the Cartan matrix of an algebra with finite global dimension is always invertible over the integers, see for example \cite{Eil}.
 The study of the Coxeter matrix is its own area in representation theory, called spectral representation theory, see for example the survey article \cite{LP}.
 An important result is that a path algebra $KQ$ is of finite representation-type if and only if the Coxeter matrix is of finite multiplicative order, which is related to the study of fractionally Calabi-Yau algebras, see for example \cite{CDIM}.
 An important property of $C_A$ is that $C_A\cdot \underline{\dim}(P(i))=-\underline{\dim}(I(i))$ for every vertex $i$, see for example \cite[Chapter III.3]{ASS}.
 Note that the calculation of the Cartan and Coxeter matrices depends on the ordering of the simple modules of the algebra.
-We call an ordering $S(1),...,S(n)$ of the simple $A$-modules \emph{admissible} if the condition $\grade S(i) < \grade S(j) \implies j>i$ is satisfied.
+We call an ordering $S(1),\dots,S(n)$ of the simple $A$-modules \emph{admissible} if the condition $\grade S(i) < \grade S(j) \implies i>j$ is satisfied.
 Note that an admissible ordering of the simples always exists: just order them in a non-increasing order according to their grades.